 I did see it coming.

-And when when everybody was calling me crazy for warning about it, that's how long I have been.
+And when everybody was calling me crazy for warning about it, that's how long I have been.

 You just heard the soundbite I played two years ago comparing it to the way they went after tobacco.

-Woman's issue, nobody saw that coming.
+Nobody saw that coming.

-Here's the whole bite now I will.
+Here's the whole bite now.

 If football becomes perceived as a woman's issue, nobody saw that coming.

-And especially if football people turn their attention to the fact that the vast majority of football is played at the youth and high school level by people who legally are children.
+And especially if football, people turn their attention to the fact that the vast majority of football is played at the youth and high school level by people who legally are children.

 That's where the health harm of football is done.